What is the Full Form of CAA?

 What is CAA?

-CAA amends the Citizenship Act of 1955 to provide a pathway for people of selected communities to obtain citizenship.
+CAA amends the Citizenship Act of 1955 to provide a pathway for people of selected communities to obtain citizenship or you can say a prohibition from acquiring Indian citizenship for illegal migrants.
 If a person wants to leave his country and come to India from three neighbouring countries of India (Pakistan, Bangladesh and Afghanistan) due to persecution or any other reason, then through this Citizenship Amendment Act, those refugees get Indian citizenship.
 In such a situation, those refugees will have to prove that they have lived in India for five years.

 The government will only consider people who are victims of religious prosecution.
 According to this act, communities of Jain, Hindu, Christian, Parsi, and Sikh migrants who entered the Indian territory before 31 December 2014 will receive citizenship in only 6 years.
 Furthermore, CAA also reduced the residence requirement for naturalisation from 11 years to 5 years.